IsThisAnExpert/climate_bot/README.md

 # :seedling: @IsThisAnExpert: The ClimateChange Hackathon bot!

 It can be difficult for the average user of a social media platform to identify if a post on the climate crisis is based on a reliable source or misinformation.
 As a consequence, erroneous ‘news’ are reproduced or go viral.
 Some users even intentionally mislead the internet community.
-This behaviour can cause confusion in raising awareness and taking action on climate crisis.
+This behaviour can cause confusion in raising awareness and taking action on the climate crisis.
 `@IsThisAnExpert` is a Twitter bot that helps users see the credibility of another user on the climate crisis.
 Retweet a post on climate change to @IsThisAnExpert and it will run an assessment on the credibility of the user and their expertise on climate change.
 Created for the [ClimateChange Hackaton](https://www.goethe.de/prj/one/en/gea/for/clc/ag.html) in frame of the [GENERATION A ](https://www.goethe.de/prj/one/en/gea.html) — project.

 ## What it does